zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

               .. type:: string
                  :required: false

-            - The email address associated with the profile’s tradename or brand.
+            - The email address associated with the profile's trade name or brand.

           * - ``description``